linusnorton/ljn.io/_posts/2020-05-15-distributed-queues-with-mysql.md

 date: 2020-05-15 02:00:00
 lastmod: 2020-05-15 02:00:00
 description: >-
   Writing a distributed queue doesn't have to involve specialist software or writing reams of code.
-This post covers using MySQL to create a scalable distributed queue.
+In this post we use MySQL to create a scalable distributed queue.
 layout: post
 ---

 Writing a distributed queue doesn't have involve specialist software or writing reams of code.
-This post covers using MySQL to create a scalable distributed queue.
+In this post we use MySQL to create a scalable distributed queue.
 All you will need is MySQL and two terminals.
 {: .article-headline}

 ## Setup